-From 13-19 September, bars across the globe are celebrating this red-hued cocktail that’s nearly as bitter as me after paying my rent.
+From September 12 to 18, bars across the globe are celebrating this red-hued cocktail.
 So, if you do fancy venturing out for a swig of this well-known Italian cocktail here is our list of the bars in Birmingham serving an epic Negroni.

 The Alchemist, The Grand, Colmore Row, B3 2DA